NSnyc/trophy-case/README.md

 ## Next Steps

-- We will be implementing the ability to adjust the trophies that are in your case
+- Add a to do list that will create a trophy (with a confetti animation/cheer audio) when you check items off
-- We will allow users to update each inidividual trophy, so that they can be unique
+- Allow users to update each inidividual trophy, so that they can be unique images
-- We will add a light mode/ dark mode
+- Add a light mode/ dark mode
+- Add Trophy categories

 ## Attributions